danioropeza/github-pr-templates/README.md

 &emsp; 6.10) verify that QA is aware of my changes.
 Let’s not forget that for a product to be of quality, it must be tested many times.
 Therefore, it is important to test our changes before merging the code.

 &emsp; 6.11) Generally, there should be documentation on how to build the product.
 If you download it from scratch and try to compile to start working, ideally there should be a few steps.
 If that documentation becomes obsolete, it is serious.
-Because a developer wouldn’t know how to start, and would have to figure it out.
+Because a developer wouldn’t know how to start, and would have to figure it out by himself.

 &emsp; 6.12) verify that the changes in the database do not affect the existing data in production.
 Remember that the most valuable thing in the company is the user data, you must take care of them like gold and avoid any losses or inconsistencies.